The Complete Guide to England's Golf Coast

 Beyond the Royals

-Although the royal members of the Open Rota form the starting lineup of an England’s Golf Coast itinerary, the bench here is quite strong.
+Although the Royal members of the Open Rota form the starting lineup of an England's Golf Coast itinerary, the bench here is remarkably deep.
+Deep enough, in fact, that calling them a "bench" doesn't quite do them justice.

-Formby Golf Club and Hillside Golf Club have hosted the Amateur Championship on multiple occasions and often serve as qualifying venues when The Open is in town.
+Formby Golf Club offers a different character entirely.
+Routed through a corridor of towering pines and natural dunes, it feels more secluded than its neighbors.
+Both Formby and Hillside have hosted the Amateur Championship on multiple occasions and often serve as qualifying venues when The Open is in town.

 Just across the railroad tracks from Hillside is two-time Ryder Cup host, Southport & Ainsdale Golf Club, where the Americans famously became the first side to win on foreign soil.